dronelektron/afk-detector/README.md

 # AFK detector

-Allows you to detect inactive players
+Allows you to detect inactive players.
+Active players must do the following:

+* Press buttons
+* Move mouse
+* Write messages to chat

 ### Supported Games